-To The Advertiser Box No. 3420 The Hindustan Times New Delhi
+The Advertiser Box No. 3420

-Sir,
+The Hindustan Times New Delhi

-I wish to apply for the post of the stenographer advertised in 'The Times of India' on 20 April 2016.
+Sir, I wish to apply for the post of the stenographer advertised in 'The Times of India' of 20, 2016

-Please find enclosed a copy of my resume giving details of my qualifications and experience.
+Sunday edition.
+Please find enclosed a copy of my bio-data giving details of my qualifications and experience.

 I am 21 years old.
 I have passed my B.A. examination from Delhi University in 1998.
 I have a typing speed of 50 w.p.m and shorthand at 120 w.p.m.
 I am working as a stenographer with a reputed company in Delhi for the last two years.
 The only reason to leave the present job is to improve my prospects.
 I hope you will consider my application.
-I assure you that I shall make every effort to be worthy of the confidence placed on me.
+I assure you that and shall make every effort to be worthy of the confidence placed on me.